-May 9-19, 2016: Following is a general overview of the campground at Dead Horse Ranch State Park in Cottonwood, Arizona which consists of several loops.
+May 9-19, 2016: Here’s a general overview of the campground at Dead Horse Ranch State Park in Cottonwood, Arizona which has several loops.
 Detailed review and pictures for each RV loop is linked below.

 Basic Info: No sewer at sites, but a nice big double dump station at the entrance.
 Site pads and roads around loops are asphalt paved.